- Tornado Safety Tips

 Tornadic waterspouts are simply tornadoes that form over water or move from land to water.
 They have the same characteristics as a land tornado.
-They are associated with severe thunderstorms, and are often accompanied by high winds and seas, large hail, and frequent dangerous lightning.
+They are associated with severe thunderstorms and are often accompanied by high winds and seas, large hail, and frequent dangerous lightning.

-Fair Weather waterspouts are usually a less dangerous phenomena.
+Fair weather waterspouts are usually less dangerous phenomena.
 The term fair weather comes from the fact that this type of waterspout forms during fair and relatively calm weather.
 Tornadic waterspouts develop downward in a thunderstorm while a fair-weather waterspout begins to develop on the surface of the water and works its way upward.
 By the time the funnel is visible, a fair-weather waterspout is near maturity.